rose-m/alexa-nahverkehr/README.md

     * `mvg/`: contains the adapter to get departure information
     * `test/`: contains some scripts to test functionality (no unit tests)
     * `util/`: contains helpers used throughout the skill

+To build a deployment you can run `npm run build` which will produce a `deployment.zip` in the root directory.
+This file can then be uploaded to AWS Lambda.

 ## Sources of Information